-You can use your microphones holding in your hand…But
+You can use your microphone holding it in your hand…But

 So what’s the heck??

 Using mic stands.
-Again mic stands come is several shapes and sized built for specific tasks in recording studios and live sound.
+Again mic stands come in several shapes and sizes built for specific tasks in recording studios and live sound.
 For bedroom studios, you just need one or two and get more as you transform your studio with time.

 9. Pop Filter

 Pop filter scatters the increased air pressure and minimizes this effect.
-So either it’s a bedroom studio or a professional one, if you want to record vocals, pop filters are essential.
+So whether it’s a bedroom studio or a professional one, if you want to record vocals, pop filters are essential.

-Keep in mind that always go with high-quality pop filters as low standard does not guaranty the full elimination of popping.
+Keep in mind that always go with high-quality pop filters as low standard does not guarantee the full elimination of popping.

 So, let us get into the list…

-You need at least a dedicated acoustically treated room where you can arrange the following equipment to start your homes studio.
+You need at least a dedicated acoustically treated room where you can arrange the following recording equipment to start your home studio.

-So let me show you the list of equipment that you need for your home studio.
+So let me show you the list of studio equipment list that you need for your home studio.

 - Desktop Workstation